Menu

 1. We are working with a pre-fused piece of irid face up on top of a piece of clear.
 Make sure you full fuse before going to step 2.

-2. Cut the clear resist wit’s 1 ½” overlaps on each side of your piece.
+2. Cut the clear resist with 1 ½” overlaps on each side of your piece.
+So if your piece is 8” x 8”, cut your resist to 11’ x 11”.
 You want to cover the entire surface and fold the resist over the edges onto the back.

 3. To stick the resist down, peel back a small part of the paper backing on the resist, place it on one edge of your glass with an overhang, and work your way across the piece until it covers the entirety of your irid surface.
 Then fold the edges over to stick on the back.